 Dashti, one of the former executives in prison in Kuwait, served as the chairman of KGL in 2017.
 Dashti also helped raise money for KGL Investment while he worked for KGL, according to court affidavits from individuals who worked for KGL Investment between 2006 and 2009.

 Also, some U.S.-based lobbyists are representing both companies, including R. James Nicholson, a former ambassador to the Vatican and former head of the Department of Veterans Affairs.

-This year, KGLI registered as a foreign agent under the Justice Department’s Foreign Agents Registration Act, reporting that it was hiring public relations firm Marathon Strategies for $18,500 a month to raise the issue of “unjustified actions by the State of Kuwait, including the Kuwait Port Authority,” against KGLI.
+This year, public relations firm Marathon Strategies registered as a foreign agent under the Justice Department’s Foreign Agents Registration Act, reporting KGLI as their client for $18,500 a month to raise the issue of “unjustified actions by the State of Kuwait, including the Kuwait Port Authority,” against KGLI.
 The Kuwait Port Authority is a government agency that controls the ports there.